hvmq/ShoeShop_Flutter/README.md

   - When there are no products in cart, we should show `Your cart is empty` message.
   - Products in cart should be persistent: When user visit the application, products are added before should be showed, user don't need to add products again.
 - I have executed Responsive design effectively.
-- And I have also implemented smooth animation effects.

 - Run your project locally: